-Autosomal dominant polycystic kidney disease (ADPKD) is a life-threatening monogenic disease with a prevalence of 1 in 400-1000 live births.
-Polycystic liver disease (PLD) is its most common extra-renal manifestation present in the majority of ADPKD patients by age 60(1, 2).

-ADPKD is caused by mutations to PKD1 (approximately 85% of the cases) or PKD2 (the remaining 15%) genes, encoding polycystin-1 (PC1) and polycystin-2 (PC2), respectively.
-PC1 is a putative cell-surface, receptor-like protein with yet-to-be-identified ligand(s), and PC2 a channel protein with a high conductance to Ca2+ (reviewed in(3)).
+Autosomal dominant polycystic kidney disease (ADPKD) is a life-threatening monogenic disease with a prevalence of 1 in 400 to 1000 live births.
+Polycystic liver disease (PLD) is its most common extrarenal manifestation in the majority of ADPKD patients by age 60 yr.1,2 ADPKD is caused by mutations to the genes PKD1 (approximately 85% of the cases) or PKD2 (the remaining 15%), encoding polycystin-1 (PC1) and polycystin-2 (PC2), respectively.
+PC1 is a putative, cell-surface, receptor-like protein with yet-to-be-identified ligand(s), and PC2 is a channel protein with a high conductance of Ca^{2+} (reviewed in Torres et al.3).
 PC1 and PC2 are expressed in multiple cellular systems including renal and biliary epithelia.
-Interaction of PC1 and PC2 in renal epithelial cells inhibits cell-cycle progression(4).
-PKD mutations induce a change in renal epithelial cell phenotype associated with an activation in cAMP/Ras/Raf/ERK signaling(5-8).
-Downstream to this aberrant signaling, mammalian-target-of-rapamycin (mTOR) is found to be activated and may contribute to excessive tubular epithelial cell proliferation and renal cyst expansion(9).
+Interaction of PC1 and PC2 in renal epithelial cells inhibits cell-cycle progression.4 PKD mutations induce a change in renal epithelial cell phenotype associated with an activation in cAMP/Ras/Raf/ERK signaling.^{5-8} Downstream to this aberrant signaling, mammalian target of rapamycin (mTOR) is found to be activated and may contribute to excessive tubular epithelial cell proliferation and renal cyst expansion.9